HMS Vesuvius (1839): Construction

-Commissioned Service
+Commissioned service

-First Commission
+First commission

 She was commissioned on 31 August 1840 under the command of Commander Thomas Henderson, RN for service in the Mediterranean.
 She was with the British squadron off the coast of Syria in November 1840.
 She participated in the bombardment of Acre on 3 November.
 Commander Erasmus Ommanney, RN took command on 23 August 1841.
 She returned to Home Waters paying off at Woolwich on 15 November 1844.

-Second Commission
+Second commission

 She was commissioned on 22 March 1845 under the command of Commander George William Douglas O'Callaghan, RN for service on the North America and West Indies Station.
 Lieutenant Herbert Grey Austen, RN assumed command on 19 February 1847.
 She returned to Home Waters paying off on 14 September 1848.

-Third Commission
+Third commission

-On March 22nd 1852 she was commissioned under Commander Frederick Lamport Barnard, RN, then recommissioned on 17 August 1853 under Commander Richard Ashmore Powell, RN for service in the Mediterranean.
+On March 22, 1852, she was commissioned under Commander Frederick Lamport Barnard, RN, then recommissioned on 17 August 1853 under Commander Richard Ashmore Powell, RN for service in the Mediterranean.
 During the Russian War she was at the bombardment of Sevastopol on 11 October 1854.
 Commander Sherard Osborn, RN took command on 16 February 1855.
 After the occupation of Kertch, she participated in the naval excursion led by HMS Miranda into the Sea of Azov.
 On 6 June 1855, she was under the command of Commander Francis Marten, RN (borne in Royal Albert) and assigned as tender to HMS Royal Albert.
 Commander Edward George Hore, RN took command on 29 October 1855 and returned to the Mediterranean.
 She returned to Home Waters and paid off at Woolwich on 17 January 1856.

-Fourth Commission
+Fourth commission

 She commissioned for service on the West Coast of Africa under Commodore Charles Wise, RN as the Senior Officer's Ship, on 20 April 1857.
 She returned to Home Waters paying off at Deptford on 22 February 1860.

-Fifth Commission
+Fifth commission

 She was commissioned on 16 July 1862 under Captain Richard Vesey Hamilton, RN for service in the West Indies.
 Prior to her departure she had been fitted with an Armstrong 110-pounder gun.
-She returned to Home Waters and paid off at Portsmuth on 8 November 1864.
+She returned to Home Waters and paid off at Portsmouth on 8 November 1864.